“Study of a language makes whatever you choose to study, and whatever career path you find yourself on, borderless,” she says.

 "Simply put, my BA and major in French provided the opportunity and language skills to complete 1 year of my studies in Paris at Sciences Po, which sowed the seeds for starting Coutume.
 The field of humanities provides great insight and depth into understanding our species and society."

 Study another language at UQ

 The exact makeup of your major will depend on which language you choose.
 But the language majors at UQ typically include some combination of:

 spoken language courses

 courses about the society and culture connected to the language

 courses about translating between the language and English.

 What languages can you study in the Bachelor of Arts?

-The language majors available in the UQ Bachelor of Arts include:
+The majors available to language students in the UQ Bachelor of Arts include: